 Hi there!

-I’m in the process of creating a website, using Wordpress as a CMS, thus that tutorial is exactly what I was searching for as a menu for it.
+I’m in the process of creating a website, using WordPress as a CMS, thus that tutorial is exactly what I was searching for as a menu for it.

 I’ve implemented it on the development version (yet still in quite early stage) and it works very well with the exception of a very disturbing behavior: when on the “company” page (the one which actually has subpages) the menu will drop down with no problem at all.
 When on the any other page, trying to have subpages of the “company” one showing as a drop down is absolutely impossible…